 Adobe Illustrator – Basics

-This is a great introduction course to Illustrator that gives you basic knowledge to get started on your next big project!
+This is a great introductory course to Illustrator that gives you basic knowledge to get started on your next big project.

 Shelly Rosenquist is the Senior Art Director/Creative Lead in University Relations and Marketing Communications at UW-Milwaukee.
 Along with design, she is also instrumental in creating branding and integrated marketing campaigns, project management, and art direction for projects and photo shoots ... read more